grafana/tutorials/content/tutorials/grafana-fundamentals-cloud.md

 {{< /tutorials/step >}}
 {{< tutorials/step title="Summary" >}}

-In this tutorial you learned about fundamental features of Grafana.
+In this tutorial, you learned about the fundamental features of Grafana.

 ### Learn more